-Since lactose-intolerant people cannot drink dairy milk, but would still like to consume a product that has a similar taste and health benefits, they turn to other alternatives, one of which is soy milk.
+Since lactose-intolerant people can’t drink dairy milk, but would still like to consume a product that looks like milk and comes with similar health benefits, they turn to other alternatives, one of which is soy milk.
 The thing is, while soy milk has been touted to be a healthy beverage — an abundance of scientific research says otherwise.

 What Is Soy Milk?

-Soy milk is a beverage made by blending soybeans and water, then straining the resulting mixture.3 It is quickly becoming a popular product these days; according to a report from Mintel, a marketing intelligence agency, soy milk has a 13 percent share of the market of milk alternatives, with almond milk having the biggest share at 64 percent.4
+Soy milk is a beverage made by blending soybeans and water, then straining the resulting mixture.4 It is quickly becoming a popular product these days; according to a report from Mintel, a marketing intelligence agency, soy milk has a 13% share of the market of milk alternatives, with almond milk having the biggest share at 64%.5

 Is Soy Milk Good for You?

-Glyphosate is one of the most toxic chemicals used in agriculture today that is gradually destroying the environment.
-It’s been found as a residual contaminant in numerous food products, including virtually all children’s cereals.7 Furthermore, studies have linked it to several health complications, such as:
+Glyphosate is one of the most toxic chemicals used in agriculture today and is gradually destroying the environment.
+It’s been found as a residual contaminant in numerous food products, including virtually all children’s cereals.7 Furthermore, studies have linked it to several health issues, such as:

 Other elements to watch out for in soy milk are the additives mixed into it, such as carrageenan, a substance used to thicken foods.
-A 2001 study published in the Environmental Health Perspectives journal found that carrageenan causes gastrointestinal ulcers and abnormal tissue growth (neoplasms) in animal models.13 Make sure to avoid this substance by taking the time reading product labels carefully, including any milk substitutes you may consider purchasing.
+A 2001 study published in the Environmental Health Perspectives journal found that carrageenan causes gastrointestinal ulcers and abnormal tissue growth (neoplasms) in animal models.13 Make sure to avoid carrageenan by taking the time to read product labels carefully, including any milk substitutes you may consider purchasing.

 Other Dangers of Soy Milk You Should Know

-If you’re going to eat soy products, the safest way to consume them is by fermenting them.
-A study published in Food Research International notes that fermenting beans can reduce lectin content by up to 95 percent.9
+The bottom line is if you’re going to eat soy products, the safest way to consume them and avoid lectin is by fermenting them.
+A study published in Food Research International notes that fermenting beans can reduce lectin content by up to 95%.16

 Soy Milk Versus Almond Milk: Which Is Better?

 - Lower your risk of heart disease — Almonds are known for their vitamin E content.
-A single ounce already contains 37 percent of the daily recommended intake of this nutrient,10 which studies indicate may boost heart health.11,12
+A single ounce contains 37% of the daily recommended intake of this nutrient,17 which studies indicate may boost heart health.18,19

-- Lower your risk of cancer — Vitamin E may also help lower your risk of cancer, as noted by a study published in Cancer Research.13
+- Lower your risk of cancer — Vitamin E may also help lower your risk of colon cancer, as noted by a study published in Cancer Research.20

-- Improve insulin sensitivity — A 2010 study notes that adults with prediabetes who consumed 20 percent of their total daily calories as almonds over a 16-week period helped boost insulin sensitivity.14
+- Improve insulin sensitivity — A 2010 study notes that adults with prediabetes who consumed 20% of their total daily calories as almonds over a 16-week period helped boost insulin sensitivity.21

 Almond milk can be a healthy option if you make your own at home.
-This strategy allows you to use more almonds (and therefore acquiring more nutrients) while creating a fresh, tasty beverage.
+This strategy allows you to use more almonds (and therefore, acquire more nutrients) while creating a fresh, tasty beverage.
 Follow this easy procedure to make your own almond milk: